 However after Brutus and Cassius were defeated, Augustus wound up becoming the first Roman emperor, turning Rome from a Roman Republican form form of government to a dictatorship with the ceremonial vestiges of the Senate being present, and the true power residing in the emperor.

-Find It Here: Marcus Junius Brutus – Julius Caesar Assassin Roman Coins Fascinating article pertaining to ancient coin collecting.
-An ancient coin expert posted this to teach.
+Learn More Here: Marcus Junius Brutus – Julius Caesar Assassin Roman Coins Fascinating video about collecting old coins.
+An ancient coin expert created this for educational purposes.

 from Trusted Ancient Coins - Feed http://www.trustedancientcoins.com/brutus-ancient-roman-coins/amp/